ababen/Springboard-Capstone/README.md

 * Figure out how to apply the dictionaries which already exist.
 * Is there a list of twitter/internet jargon which can be converted to dictionary text?
 * Figure out if I can get the Google Jigsaw (http://www.refinery29.com/2016/09/122793/google-jigsaw-isis)
+* What can I learn from ISIS #hashtag campaigns?

 # Directions from Instructor<br />